-If you are making your elderly parents’ home safer for them then one of the products that you will want to make sure they have installed is a smoke detector.
+If you are making your elderly parent’s home safer for them then one of the products that you will want to make sure they have installed is a smoke detector.

-In other words – if they currently have a little trouble hearing, then consider the possibility that their hearing may get much worse in the next decade.
+In other words – if they currently have a little trouble hearing, then consider the possibility that their hearing issues may get much worse in the next decade.

 Best Type Of Smoke Detectors For Seniors